10 Beautiful Broads Connected To The Mob

 Associated with: Baby Face Nelson

-Helen Gillis was the wife of Lester Gillis aka Baby Face Nelson.
-Unlike other broads in this article she DID get involved with his crimes, and was an active member of the gang.
-After the death of John Dillinger in the summer of 1934, she, along with Baby Face and John Paul Chase decided to start a new gang.
-This was short lived when in November of the same year Baby Face was fatally shot in a police shootout, dying in Helen’s arms hours later.
+Helen Gillis was the wife of Lester Gillis, aka Baby Face Nelson.
+Unlike many other women here, she was an active member of the gang.
+After Dillinger’s death in the summer of 1934, she joined Baby Face and John Paul Chase as they continued — which ended when Baby Face was fatally shot in a police shootout, dying in Helen’s arms hours later.
+She surrendered two days later and was sentenced to a year and a day in prison.
+Helen went on to pass away in 1987.

 Gay Orlova